Designing the Behavior of AI

-Using AI privately and deploying it in a service present different challenges.
+Using AI alone and integrating it into a service creates different issues.

-When you use AI alone, you can simply ask again if the answer doesn't satisfy you.
-But in a service where thousands of people use it simultaneously, once the AI begins responding in unexpected directions, there's no one left to ask it to reconsider.
-It simply continues operating that way.
+When you use AI alone, you can simply ask again if you don't like the answer.
+But in a service with thousands of simultaneous users, once the AI starts responding in unexpected directions, there's no one to ask it again.
+That AI just keeps operating that way.

-No single well-crafted prompt can solve this problem.
-You must design the AI's behavior itself.
+A single good prompt cannot solve this problem.
+You need to design the AI's behavior itself.

-An AI without constraints says, "I can help you with anything."
-It seems flexible at first glance, but this actually means it guarantees nothing.
+An AI without constraints says, "I'll help you with anything."
+At first glance, it seems flexible, but this actually means it guarantees nothing.

-An AI builds a probability distribution of the next token based on the input text, then extends its answer in the most plausible direction.
-The fewer constraints, the wider this space of possibility becomes.
-It answers questions unrelated to the service's purpose, conversations drift in unpredictable ways, and it behaves one way one day and differently another day.
+AI creates a probability distribution of the next token based on the input sentence and continues the answer in the most plausible direction.
+The fewer constraints there are, the wider that space of possibilities becomes.
+It answers questions unrelated to the service's purpose, conversations flow in unpredictable ways, and it operates one way one day and another way the next.

 This isn't a problem with the model.
-It's a failure to design the boundaries of its behavior.
+It's a problem of not designing the boundaries of behavior.

 Four Layers of Designing Boundaries

-Designing an AI's behavior can be thought of in four layers.
-Each operates independently while supporting the others.
+Designing AI behavior can be thought of in four layers.
+Each layer operates independently while complementing each other.

 System Prompt: Fix Role and Purpose

-This is the topmost layer.
-It's where you declare who the AI is, what it exists for, and which rules it must never break.
+This is the top layer.
+It's where you declare who the AI is, what it exists for, and what rules it must never break.

 [IDENTITY]